 What: NEXT GENERATION SCHOLARS RESEARCH FAIR

 The PGSG Academic & Professional Development Committee invites all graduate students to participate in the Next Generation Scholars Research Fair.
-This research fair will provide graduate students with an opportunity to share their research, via poster presentations, demonstrations, and brief oral discussions, with 7th and 8th grade students from Lafayette-Tecumseh Junior High School.
-Engaging with junior high school students will allow Purdue students to sharpen their communication skills and share their research with a new audience while also providing an educational service to local students.
+This research fair will provide graduate students with an opportunity to share their research, via poster presentations, demonstrations, and brief oral discussions, with the 7th and 8th grade students from Lafayette Tecumseh Junior High School.
+Engaging with junior high school students will allow Purdue graduate students to sharpen their communication skills and share their research with a new audience while also providing an educational service to local students.
 Because both groups—graduate and junior high students— are indeed Next Generation Scholars, the research fair will be beneficial for all who participate.

 We encourage all graduate students to consider participating in our research fair, and we hope to present a representative range of the research being conducted at Purdue.
-All participants will receive free lunch, an invitation to a social event that evening, and free poster printing.
+All participants will receive free lunch and free poster printing.
 There are no costs associated with participating in this event.
 All presenters will have their abstract printed in the official program for Next Generation Scholars with laser pointer and ear buds as gift.
 Winner will be chosen by the audience and will receive $100 as prize.

 APPLICATION DEADLINE: Friday, Oct.
 24, 2014, 11:59 PM

 - The research must be presented by the applicant at the research fair between approximately 9:00 am and 11:30am on November 7th, 2014.
 Specific times will be assigned prior to the fair.
 The time commitment is expected to be around one and a half to two hours.

 - If other researchers contributed to the project, they should be acknowledged on the application form.

 - A 250 word abstract is required.
 The abstract will be published as submitted in the program booklet and should be ON A MIDDLE SCHOOL LEVEL